 It is notable that the D850 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D850 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the PEN-F from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the D850 and PEN-F can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D850 and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D850:

 - More detail: Offers more megapixels (45.4 vs 20.2MP) with a 53% higher linear resolution.

 - Better image quality: Scores substantially higher (26 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (3.3 bits more color depth).